記事内にプロモーションを含むことがあります

 When I start using new software, the first thing that Toha does is “customize the UI to your liking”.

-If you can't operate the software the way you want to, you get stressed out and lose the desire to learn new software and learn how to use it...
+When you don’t know how to read or operate a software program, it becomes frustrating and you lose the desire to learn new software and learn how to use it…

 So, the first step is to customize the UI to your liking and learn to operate it comfortably.